IEntin/ClientServer/README.md

 Generally, the number of clients is limited only by hardware performance.\
 This server was tested with 5 clients with mixed client types.

-By design, the clients should not create or remove FIFO files.
-The code does not do\
-this, and fifo directory permissions do not allow this.\
 ........

 Another note on named pipes:\